-This spring, Flocabulary is returning to its roots and announcing exciting new updates to boost students’ vocabulary acquisition.
-With our new analytics for administrators and educators and customized vocabulary practice sets for students, districts will gain visibility into student achievement and be empowered to close gaps in vocabulary across the curriculum.
+This back to school, Flocabulary is returning to its roots and announcing exciting new updates to boost students’ vocabulary acquisition.
+With our new analytics for administrators and educators and personalized vocabulary practice sets for students, districts will gain visibility into student achievement and be empowered to close gaps in vocabulary across the curriculum.
 Keep reading to explore the new updates coming soon this spring.

 The power of Flocabulary for vocabulary acquisition

 Research shows that vocabulary is the biggest predictor of reading comprehension.
 Students need to know the meanings of 90-95% of words in a text to comprehend it, and vocabulary is an especially strong predictor of comprehension of informational text.
 (Nagy & Scott, 2000; Yildirim, Yildiz & Ates, 2011).
 Flocabulary incorporates instruction of general academic and subject-specific vocabulary into every lesson.
 In 2009, a study conducted by the Educational Research Institute showed that using Flocabulary’s vocabulary lessons increased students’ proficiency in vocabulary in school and scores on state reading tests.
 We are excited to release updates to our Flocabulary Plus license to accelerate students’ vocabulary acquisition through data-driven insights and practice.*

 Launched in 2022, our Flocabulary Plus subscription expanded educators’ tools for teaching comprehension strategies across subjects with a new instructional experience called Flocabulary Mix and a new analysis tool called Break it Down.
 In January 2023, we expanded our Flocabulary Plus subscription with the ability to add co-teachers and a new library of 200+ Nearpod Originals lessons, making it easier to collaborate with colleagues to reach every learner.